w3c/dpv/code/README.md

 There are 3 scripts to executre for each of the three tasks.

 If you have updated concepts or want to regenerate the spreadsheets from which all RDF and HTML is produced - use `./100_download_CSV.py` (by default it will download and extract all spreadsheets).
-You can use `-d <name>` to only download and extract specific spreadsheets.
+You can use `--ds <name>` to only download and extract specific spreadsheets.
 See the _Downloading CSV data_ section below for more information on this.

 If you want to generate the RDF files - `./200_serialise_RDF.py` which will will create RDF serialisations for all DPV modules and extensions.